 Like many gardeners who grow plants from seed, my father waited impatiently to get his seed catalogues each year.
 A new year, a new garden — maybe the best garden ever.
 Then came the ritual of deliciously thumbing through pages, circling entries and making lists: the anatomy of a dream.
 Although he looked through catalogues from several companies, he only ever ordered from Veseys Seeds, based in York, Prince Edward Island.
 The company had clearly taken root in his psyche.

-Celebrating its 80th anniversary this year, Veseys has clearly taken root in a broad swath beyond my backyard.
+Veseys celebrated its 80th anniversary in 2019, and has clearly taken root in a broad swath beyond its backyard.

 A man for short seasons